pmwaddell/pd-c-photochem-ML/README.md

 ## Results and Discussion (Work in Progress)

 For a [summary of my current results](presentations/pd-c-photochem-ML_slides.pdf), please see the slides in the presentations directory.
-Note that this is currently a work in progress and does not represent peer-reviewed work at this time.
+Note that this is currently a work in progress and does not represent finished, peer-reviewed work at this time.

 ## Setup